terms and conditions

 We reserve the right to maintain an unobtrusive site credit with a link at the bottom of websites designed by Cyentist.
-The text will read, “Website Design by Cyentist”, which will link to our website.
-We also reserve the right to reference work we’ve done for your company in our advertising and promotions in order to promote Cyentist’s services to new potential clients, unless the work is intended to be confidential.
+The text will read, “Website design by Cyentist”, which will link to our website.
+We also reserve the right to reference all work we’ve done for your company in our advertising and promotions in order to promote Cyentist’s services to new potential clients, unless the work is intended to be confidential.

-Client agrees to indemnify, defend and hold harmless Cyentist, Inc., and its directors, officers, employees, agents, independent contractors, consultants, providers, subsidiaries, and affiliates, from and against any and all claim, loss, expense or demand of liability, including attorneys’ fees and costs incurred by Consultant and Affiliates in connection with any claim by a third party arising out of this Agreement.
+Client agrees to indemnify, defend and hold harmless Cyentist, Inc., and its directors, officers, employees, agents, independent contractors, consultants, providers, subsidiaries, and affiliates, from and against any and all claim, loss, expense or demand of liability, including attorneys’ fees and costs incurred by Consultant and Affiliates in connection with any claim or judgment by a third party arising out of this Agreement.
 Cyentist, Inc. shall not be liable to the Client, whether jointly, severally or individually, in excess of the last payment received under this Agreement, or in excess of the sum of $500.00, whichever is smaller, as a result of any act or omission not amounting to a willful or intentional wrong.

 Any controversy or claim arising out of or relating to this contract, or the breach thereof, shall be settled by arbitration administered by the American Arbitration Association in accordance with its Commercial Arbitration Rules and judgment on the award rendered by the arbitrator(s) may be entered in any court having jurisdiction thereof.